h12w/go-plplot/c/check/README.md

 check
 =====

-It is a simple program to check the consistancy between the header file and the xml document of PLPlot.
+This is a simple program for checking the consistancy between the header file and the xml document of PLPlot.

 Here are minimal steps to run the program:

-* Get and install the current stable version of Go language
+* Get and install the current stable version of Go language (just install it and Set GOPATH environment variable)

    Please refer to: http://golang.org/doc/install

-* Set GOPATH environment variable

-* Use "go get" tool to download this package:
+* Use "go get" tool to download this package

         go get -u github.com/hailiang/go-plplot

 * Build

         cd $GOPATH/github.com/hailiang/go-plplot/c/check
         go build

-* Run it without argument to see the command line option available
+* Run it without argument to see the command line arguments available

         ./check